 Some backyard swimming pools use chlorine to kill the germs and bacteria that can cause viruses.
 In traditional chlorinated pools, you’d add the chlorine to the water using tablets or sticks.
 With saltwater pools, a generator uses a process called electrolysis to automatically produce the right amount of chlorine to keep the water safe and clean.

-According to Miguelez from Fixr, there isn’t a substantial cost difference between building a chlorine versus a saltwater pool.
+There isn’t a substantial cost difference between building a chlorine versus a saltwater pool.
 Saltwater pools do require a saltwater generator, which costs anywhere from $400 to $1,800 to purchase and around $300 to $500 to install.
 The salt itself only runs around $50 to $125, which means the total initial investment is somewhere between $750 and $2,425 — not a large amount relative to the total cost of the pool.

 Extra costs to consider